victor-smirnov/memoria-site/content/en/docs/data-zoo/associative-memory-1/index.md

 ## Hardware Acceleration

 LOUDS tree-based Associative memory seems to be impractical specifically for RDF triple stores, but if hardware accelerated, can be cost-effective at scale, providing also many other benefits, not just memory savings (which are huge for higher dimensions).
 The bottleneck is on the update operations, where insertion and deletion may require tens of B-tree updates.
 Fortunately, this operation is well-parallelizable so we can use thousands of small RISC-V cores equipped with special command for direct and energy-efficient implementation of essential operations (partial/prefix sums, rank and select).
 An array or cluster of such cores can even be embedded into [storage memory controller](/subprojects/smart-storage).

+Advanced data structures like LOUDS-based associative memory, considered to be impractical in the past, relative to more traditional things, like sorted tables and pointer-based data structures (trees, lists, graphs, ...) for main memory.
+But progress in computer hardware makes task-specific hardware accelerator a much more viable options, opening the road to completely new applications.

+In the [next post](/docs/data-zoo/associative-memory-2) it will be shown how LOUDD-backed associative memory can be used for generic function approximation and inversion.